Skip to content

 • U.FL placement: Adjacent to matching network.
 0R selector between chip antenna path and U.FL path (only one populated at a time).

-• Ground plane: The extension board ground plane, connected to the base board via B2B GND pins (pins 2, 3), provides the antenna counterpoise.
-Maximise ground plane area, especially in the axis perpendicular to the chip antenna.
+• Ground plane: Extension board GND is connected to the base board via B2B-L (14 GND pins, left connector near LTE antenna) and B2B-R (9 GND pins, right connector).
+The 23 total GND pins provide low-inductance symmetric ground coupling.
+Maximise ground plane area on the extension board, especially in the axis perpendicular to the chip antenna.

 6.4 Power Layout